JS, HTML, CSS

 - Automatic deployment system.

-- Depending on framework, we use proper tools to create storybooks.
+- We create storybooks.
 Storybooks are special pages showing all use cases of single component.
 By modifying one thing we are sure we didn’t break another.